 Getting to Chumphon

 Since Chumphon is a sleepy town and activities and hotels are spaced far apart, we think it’s best to get around using a private vehicle.
-Usually we’d opt for a motorbike rental, but this town seemed to have roads (and speeds) more conducive to cars.
-There’s a rental car agency at the Chumphon Airport.
+Usually, we’d opt for a motorbike rental but this town seemed to have roads (and speeds) more conducive to cars.
+So, you can rent a car and pick it up right at the Chumphon Airport.